-Update 2017: *Esther continues to live at Joy Home Pink and attends mainstream private school. *Esther needs $155/month in additional sponsorship funds for full sponsorship.
+Update 2017: *Esther continues to live at Joy Home and attends mainstream private school. *Esther needs $155/month in additional sponsorship funds for full sponsorship.
 Are you one of her sponsors?
 You can sign up here.

-Note: *\Esther is also listed for international adoption with the advocacy group Reece’s Rainbow!
+Note: *Esther is also listed for international adoption with the advocacy group Reece’s Rainbow!
 Learn more by visiting the ‘Waiting Children’ tab on the front page of my blog (under the drop-down menu ‘Adoption Advocacy’).

 Update 2015: *Esther now lives in a foster home with a foster mother and fellow school-going siblings.
-She has received a brace for her hand to help with her monoplegia, and continues to attend school after an adjustment to her grade placement (she had been struggling with schoolwork but was afraid to tell anyone).
+She has received a brace for her hand to help with her monoplegia, and continues to attend school after an adjustment to her grade placement (she had been struggling with schoolwork, but was afraid to tell anyone).

 As you know, *Esther is one of the little girls I mentioned in *Genevieve’s (who has been adopted since this post was written) post yesterday, as a fellow preschooler at mainstream private school.
 So without further ado, please meet *Esther! *Esther is just a stunning beauty.
-She was misdiagnosed with cognitive disabilities, but really had monoplegia, which affected the range of movement in one of her arms, and mild cerebral palsy.
+She was misdiagnosed with a cognitive disability, but really had monoplegia, which affected the range of movement in one of her arms, and mild cerebral palsy.
 She has beautiful, long, curly hair.
-I think *Esther, *Ginger, *Rhoda, and *Rachel (who has also gone home with her new family since this post was written!) just have the most amazing hair texture in the entire world.
+I think *Esther, *Ginger, *Rhoda, and *Rachel (who has also gone home with her family since this post was written!) just have the most amazing hair texture in the entire world.
 So dark, silky and curly! *Esther is 9 years old and lives with other schoolgirls her age, where she is partner-in-crime with *Genevieve!
-Haha.